mondragon-developer/gym-tracker/docs/chatbot/06-roadmap-en.md

 - 159-exercise library in 11 categories + custom exercise creation
 - Strength tracking (sets/reps/weight) and time-based Cardio & Combat tracking (minutes)
 - ▶ visual demonstrations for 122 exercises (still images, start-to-finish range of motion)
+- **Equipment filter** in the exercise library (barbell, dumbbell, cable, machines, body weight, ...), combined with name search and the muscle-group filter
+- **Rest timer** under the weekly progress bar: presets (0:30-2:00), pause/resume, and a sound when the rest ends
+- Trainers can **email client invitations** from their panel (invite-by-email field); the signup link assigns the client automatically
 - Weekly progress bar, 📊 Weekly Summary with sets-per-muscle-group breakdown, and **CSV export of the weekly summary**
 - Dated weekly history with read-only past weeks and carry-forward on Start New Week
 - Drag-and-drop exercise reordering